der-Pinguin-M/baby_rev/README.md

 # baby_rev
 ## presentation
-for the L3AK_CTF 2025, I did the baby_rev challenge.
+for the L3AK_CTF 2025, I completed the baby_rev challenge.
-To solve it, I used IDA free and radare2 (to train myself to use both) and I tried to translate all the assembly code into C code by myself to best understand how it works.
+To solve it, I used IDA free and radare2 (to gain experience with both tools) and I tried to manually translate all the assembly code into C code by myself to better understand the way it works.

 ## first block of code in the main

-first of all, ida free gives us this first block of code in the main :
+first of all, ida free gives us this first block of code in the `main` :

 ```assembly
 endbr64